Surbias/ddl_parser/README.md

  - Filipe Almeida (filipe.almeida@softinsa.com)
  - Frank Ketelaars (fketelaars@nl.ibm.com)

-## Change log
-- 2015-08-19
-  - Initial delivery to customer

-- 2015-09-23
-  - Fixed issue with foreign key with cascade delete, now also properly removed.

-  - Added logging for the substrings which are removed and statements which are suppressed.

-  - Fixed issue with the removal of check constraints.
-Added suppression of ALTER TABLE ADD CONSTRAINT CHECK

-- 2015-09-24
-  - Fixed logging of event when resulting statement is suppressed (null)

-- 2015-09-25
-  - Also match newline characters in CHECK constraint

-- 2015-09-28
-  - Also check constraint with VALIDATE/NOVALIDATE clause

-- 2015-09-30
-  - Remove SUPPLEMENTAL LOG GROUP clauses

-- 2015-10-01
-  - Optionally replace VARCHAR2(nn) by VARCHAR2(nn CHAR) to accommodate special characters when converted to UTF-8

-- 2015-10-08
-  - Suppress statement ALTER TABLE SHRINK SPACE.

-  - Create generic stored procedure that will execute DDL only if object exists, applied for

-  - DROP TABLE, DROP INDEX, ALTER INDEX
-Suppress the TABLESPACE '$deleted$xxx' clause

-- 2015-10-12
-  - Suppress statement ALTER INDEX SHRINK SPACE

-  - New property: suppressTables.
-In this property you can specify tables for which DDLs must be suppressed.
-This can be used for example to let CDC continue after a DDL for a certain table

-- 2015-10-13
-  - Suppress statement CREATE BITMAP INDEX

-  - Remove CONSTRAINT FOREIGN KEY ON DELETE SET NULL clauses

 ## Description
 This user exit facilitates converting DDL statements before they are executed against the target database and is to be used in a rule-based replication definition.
-At the time of initial delivery, the user exit transforms the following DDL statements:
+The user exit transforms the following DDL statements:

 - CREATE TABLE: Remove foreign key constraints, remove check constraints